Lekic/trace/app/views/documentation/_heuristics.html.md

-## Heuristic Evaluation (Not edited)
+## Heuristic Evaluation

-* Visibility of system status: The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.
+* Visibility of system status: The system has been designed to return notice and error messages after task completion and show progression status during long load periods to keep users informed of the system's status.

-* Match between system and the real world: The system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
-Follow real-world conventions, making information appear in a natural and logical order.
+* Match between system and the real world: The system has been designed with very colloquial notices and error messages that still stick to standards but carry a very young and fresh vibe.
+No system-oriented language or terms are shown to the user and all content appears in a logical, natural order.

-* User control and freedom: Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
-Support undo and redo.

-* Consistency and standards: Users should not have to wonder whether different words, situations, or actions mean the same thing.
-Follow platform conventions.

-* Error prevention: Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
-Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action.

-* Recognition rather than recall: Minimize the user's memory load by making objects, actions, and options visible.
-The user should not have to remember information from one part of the dialogue to another.
-Instructions for use of the system should be visible or easily retrievable whenever appropriate.

-* Flexibility and efficiency of use: Accelerators -- unseen by the novice user -- may often speed up the interaction for the expert user such that the system can cater to both inexperienced and experienced users.
-Allow users to tailor frequent actions.

-* Aesthetic and minimalist design: Dialogues should not contain information which is irrelevant or rarely needed.
-Every extra unit of information in a dialogue competes with the relevant units of information and diminishes their relative visibility.
+* User control and freedom: Users are given limited control over the system to prevent them from making disastrous mistakes, but also gives them the flexibility to control the system within their privileges.
+Dangerous functions are marked with red backgrounds or labels (e.g. delete buttons) and have warning dialogues to support intention.

+* Consistency and standards: Using Bootstrap's predefined semantic colour and image scheming, the system has been defined to associate words semantically with actions to follow conventions and standards and reduce possible confusion.

+* Error prevention: The system attempts error prevention by marking dangerous zones in red, alerting the user before committing a dangerous actions and insisting on a neat page layout to prevent accidental errors or dangerous actions.

+* Recognition rather than recall: Visual design consistency across all pages as well as heading sizes and semantic element features allows for the user to have a sense of recognition when using the system rather than recall.

+* Flexibility and efficiency of use: Common buttons, actions and elements are situated in appropriate and easy-to-find places, supported by the clean page layout.

+* Aesthetic and minimalist design: Elements are shown when they are necessary and appropriate.
+The interface has been stripped back to encourage minimalism, combined with simple colours and elegance to invoke a sense of aesthetic pleasure.

-* Help users recognize, diagnose, and recover from errors: Error messages should be expressed in plain language (no codes), precisely indicate the problem, and constructively suggest a solution.
+* Help users recognize, diagnose, and recover from errors: Error messages are colloquial and supported by background colours appropriate to the error type.

-* Help and documentation: Even though it is better if the system can be used without documentation, it may be necessary to provide help and documentation.
-Any such information should be easy to search, focused on the user's task, list concrete steps to be carried out, and not be too large.